 Perhaps even more surprising, only a tiny sliver (well under 1%) of Latin American students score at the top level of international exams; even Latin America’s high-income students perform below their international peers, not just Latin America’s poor.
 Less than 0.1% of students in Brazil performed at the highest level in science.

 Education Investments Are Inadequate, Poorly Directed, and Favor High-Income Students

 Despite increases in past years, spending on elementary education is still relatively low throughout the region.

-- Per capita spending on primary education in Latin America still averages only 15% of U.S. levels.
+- Per capita spending on primary education in Latin America averages approximately 22% of U.S. levels.

 At Worldfund, we're fighting to make sure students in Latin America do not continue to suffer from the under-funding of education.
 Your contribution helps make a difference.